-About TubaThe tuba (UK: or US: ; Italian pronunciation: [ˈtuːba]) is the largest and lowest-pitched musical instrument in the brass family.
-Like all brass instruments, sound is produced by moving air past the lips, causing them to vibrate or "buzz" into a large cupped mouthpiece.
+About TubaThe tuba (; Italian: [ˈtuːba]) is the largest and lowest-pitched musical instrument in the brass family.
+As with all brass instruments, the sound is produced by lip vibration into a large mouthpiece.
 It first appeared in the mid-19th century, making it one of the newer instruments in the modern orchestra and concert band.
 The tuba largely replaced the ophicleide.
 Tuba is Latin for 'trumpet'.In America, a person who plays the tuba is known as a tubaist or tubist.